 Mental health supports for college students in Ireland

-There are a range of charities across Ireland to help support the mental health of young people
+There are a range of services across Ireland to help support the mental health of college students

 This article was developed in partnership with the Union of Students in Ireland (USI).